BlackBeard085/x1console/README.md

 ## Create a new user

-1. Create a new user for your Ubuntu system and give that user 'sudo'
+1. Create a new user for your Ubuntu system and give that user 'sudo' rights.
    ## Important: Please do not use usernames 'root' or 'admin'

 ### Console Installation